-PCIEX16\1 Slot The PCI Express x16 slot is used to install the external PCI

-Express graphics cards that are fully compliant to the PCI

-Express Base Specification Revision 2.0.
+PCIE16X_1~2 Slots The PCI Express x16 slots are used to install the external PCI Express graphics cards that are fully compliant to the PCI Express Base Specification Revision 2.0.
+For CrossFireXTM information please refer to Chapter 5.

+PCIE1/3 Slots
-PCIE1~3 Slots The PCI Express x1 slots are fully compliant to the PCI

-Express Base Specification Revision 1.1.
+The PCI Express x1 slots are fully compliant to the PCI Express Base Specification Revision 1.1.

+PCI2~3 Slots

-PCI2~3 Slots This motherboard is equipped with two standard PCI slots.
+This motherboard is equipped with two standard PCI slots.
 PCI stands for Peripheral Component Interconnect and is a bus standard for expansion cards, which for the most part, is a supplement of the older ISA bus standard.
 The PCI slots on this board are PCI v2.3 compliant.